Writing to Your Donor’s Family

 Helpful Guidelines from Southern Eye Bank

-The decision to write to your loved one’s tissue recipient is a personal one.
+The decision to write to your donor’s family is a personal one.
 There is no obligation to write.
-Southern Eye Bank encourages and supports correspondence and requests that you follow these simple guidelines if you wish to send a letter to your loved one’s tissue recipient.
+Southern Eye Bank encourages and supports correspondence and requests that you follow these simple guidelines if you wish to send a letter to your donor’s family.

 The guidelines follow: